State of emergency declared as winter storm bears down on New Jersey

 RELATED: Check here for school closings across the Tri-State area

-NJ Jersey Transit adjusted its schedules in anticipation of a storm that is predicted to deliver snow and a wintry mix to the state.
-Trains will operate on a Level 2 severe weather schedule.
+New Jersey Transit adjusted its schedules in anticipation of the storm, with trains operating on a Level 2 severe weather schedule.

-Passengers should expect "delays, detours and potential cancellations if storm conditions intensify," NJ Transit said.
+Passengers should expect "delays, detours and potential cancellations if storm conditions intensify," the agency said in a statement.

 Buses, light rail and Access Link will operate on a regular weekday schedule for as long as weather and road conditions allow.
 Service may need to be suspended and customers will receive a minimum of four hours notice to allow them time to adjust their travel plans, the agency said.